A data structure for monomial ideals with applications to signature Gr\"obner bases: Monomial divisibility diagrams

 \subsection{Experimental data on the size of MDDs}

-The exponential size bound of Corollary~\ref{coro:exponential-bound} may seem alarming.
-Fortunately, this bound is pessimistic in many cases, for two reasons.
-First, it does not take sharing into account.
 It is difficult to quantify \emph{a priori} the benefit of sharing, but in practice the reduction in size is by several orders of magnitude.
-Second, the monomial ideals in which we are interested tend to have more structure than random ideals.
 As an extreme example, consider the monomial ideal~$I_{n,d} \subseteq \mathbb{N}^n$ generated by all monomials of total degree~$d$.
-This ideal is minimally generated by~$\binom{d+n-1}{n-1}$ monomials, but the width of its MDD is only~$d+1$.
-In this case, the MDD is exponentially more compact than the generator list.
+This ideal is minimally generated by~$\binom{d+n-1}{n-1}$ monomials, but the width of its MDD is only~$d+1$: the MDD is exponentially more compact than the generator list.

-For a practical experiment, we consider five benchmark families of monomial ideals, of which the first four come from the dataset compiled by \textcite[supplementary data]{Roune_2009}: \begin{description}[font=\normalfont\itshape] \item[random, large degree.]
+For a practical experiment, we consider six benchmark families of monomial ideals, of which the first four come from the dataset compiled by \textcite[supplementary data]{Roune_2009}: \begin{description}[font=\normalfont\itshape] \item[random, large degree.]
 Monomial ideals in 10~variables generated by 40 to 200 random monomials; exponents are uniformly distributed in $\left\{ 0,\dotsc,30\,000 \right\}$. \item[random, small degree.]
 Monomial ideals in 10~variables generated by 100 to~1\,000 random monomials; exponents are uniformly distributed in $\left\{ 0,\dotsc,10 \right\}$. \item[random, squarefree.]
 Monomial ideals in 20~variables generated by 100 to~10\,000 random monomials; exponents are uniformly distributed in $\left\{ 0, 1 \right\}$. \item[random, many generators.]
 Monomial ideals in 10~variables generated by 1000 to~290\,000 random uniformly distributed monomials of total degree exactly 12. \item[special.]
 A collection coming from various problems \parencite[\S 7.1]{Roune_2009}. \item[GB.]
 Ideals generated by leading monomials of grevlex Gröbner bases for the systems Katsura-11, -12, -13, and Eco-14, -15. \end{description}

 Figure~\ref{fig:sizeplot} plots the size of the MDD of each of the monomial ideals in the dataset as a function of the size of the list of generators.
 To appreciate the benefit of maximal sharing, the figure also represents the size of the corresponding ideal tree.
 Size is measured in terms of an idealized memory footprint.
 Since the actual memory usage of a MDD depends on many implementation-dependent factors, we associate to each data structure a sequential representation as a flat list of machine words.
 For the list of generators, this is the concatenation of all exponent vectors.
 For MDDs, we concatenate the representations of the distinct subtrees, where a subtree $t$ with domain~$\left\{ a_1,\dotsc,a_r \right\}$ is encoded as the sequence $r, a_1, p_1,\dotsc, a_r, p_r$, where~$p_i$ is the index of the node corresponding to~$t(a_i)$ in this list.
 Thus each node of the MDD contributes one word and each edge two words.
 The tree size is measured similarly.